Rittenhouse acquittal reaction highlights nation’s polarized politics: Republicans claim 2nd Amendment victory, progressives call it a miscarriage of justice

 But in a highly politicized and polarized America, that’s exactly what transpired after Rittenhouse was found not guilty on all counts Friday afternoon.

-Elected leaders and pundits on the right declared the verdict a victory for guns rights and the use of self-defense and a defeat for media entities they argued had unfairly smeared Rittenhouse.
+Elected leaders and pundits on the right declared the verdict a victory for gun rights and the use of self-defense and a defeat for media entities they argued had unfairly smeared Rittenhouse.

 “God Bless America!”
 U.S. Rep. Mary Miller, R-Ill., tweeted moments after the verdict.
 “Never surrender your Second Amendment right to defend yourself and your family.”

-Many on the left decried the verdict as a gross miscarriage of justice that allowed a white teenager toting an AR-15-style rifle to walk free after killing two demonstrators and wounding a third amid the chaotic fallout of the Kenosha, Wisconsin, police shooting of Jacob Blake.
+Many on the left decried the verdict as a travesty that allowed a white teenager toting an AR-15-style rifle to walk free after killing two demonstrators and wounding a third amid the chaotic fallout of the Kenosha, Wisconsin, police shooting of Jacob Blake.
 Some progressives doubted the same verdict would have been afforded to a defendant of color.

+“In Black and Latino communities, we have long known that there’s a different set of rules for white Americans,” Democratic U.S. Rep. Jesus “Chuy” Garcia said in a statement.
+“The Kyle Rittenhouse verdict is further proof.
+Our justice system is broken.”

+U.S. Rep. Bobby Rush called the verdict “a horrible decision and a miscarriage of justice.”

 “Often times criminal cases don’t lend themselves to being some referendum on a particular movement or viewpoint,” he said.
 “And this is one of those cases that I don’t think is necessarily transferable.”

+In speaking to reporters after the trial, Rittenhouse’s attorney Mark Richards agreed that larger conclusions shouldn’t be drawn from the verdict.

+“I don’t think it’s that kind of case,” Richards said.
+“Is it ever going to happen again?
+Is there ever going to be a total unrest in Kenosha or some other city and that’s going to happen?
+I just don’t see that.
+It was a case of self-defense, the right to protect one’s self. ...
+I don’t know that there’s any broader implications.
+I don’t want to make it bigger than it is.”

-The stream of political consciousness on social media and on cable news networks, however, suggested otherwise.
+The stream of political consciousness on social media and on cable news networks, however, made clear many felt otherwise.

 “You know damn well that if Kyle Rittenhouse were Black he would have been found guilty in a heartbeat — or shot dead by cops on the scene,” tweeted former Democratic presidential candidate Julian Castro.